TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 31/Numbers 31.11.md

 ---

-And they took all the spoil, and all the prey, both of man and of beast.
+They took all the spoil, and all the prey, both of man and of animal.